aeromechanic000/makedown/README.md

 ## Prompt to Generate Presentation

 ```
-Create a complete presentation about: [topic].
+Create a complete presentation about: {topic}.

 Start with a title slide containing:
 - Main title with #